DimABSA/DimABSA2026/README.md

   2. DimASTE – Aspect Sentiment Triplet Extraction
   3. DimASQP – Aspect Sentiment Quad Prediction
 - **Dimensional Stance Detection (DimStance)**: A Stance-as-DimABSA task, where the target in stance detection is treated as an aspect.
 Its subtasks include:
-  1. DimASR for DimStance
+  1. DimASR for stance analysis
-  2. DimASTE for DimStance
+  2. DimASTE for stance analysis
 - **Data**: JSONL format (train/dev/test sets).
 - **Evaluation**: RMSE for Subtask 1 and a new metric (continuous F1) for Subtask 2&3.
 - **Important Dates**: Training data ( Sep 25, 2025) → Evaluation (Jan 2026).